-Enquiries from Shareholders for the Board or the Company, or proposals from Shareholders for shareholders' meetings may be directed to Wynn Macau Investor Relations:
+Enquiries from Shareholders for the Board or the Company, or proposals from Shareholders for consideration at shareholders' meetings may be directed to Wynn Macau Investor Relations:

-By post: Wynn Macau, Investor Relations, Rua Cidade de Sintra, NAPE, Macau By fax: (853) 2832 9966 By e-mail: inquiries@wynnmacau.com
+By post: Wynn Macau, Investor Relations, Rua Cidade de Sintra, NAPE, Macau

+By fax: (853) 2832 9966

+By e-mail: inquiries@wynnmacau.com

-Changes to the contact details above will be communicated through our Company's website at www.wynnmacaulimited.com, which also posts information and updates on the Company's business developments and operations, as well as press releases and financial information.
+The enquiries and proposals received by the Company are handled on a case-by-case basis after due consideration by the investors relations team, relevant management and the Board, as appropriate.
+Changes to the contact details above will be communicated through our Company's website at www.wynnmacaulimited.com, which also contains information and updates on the Company's business developments and operations, as well as press releases and financial information.